×

 A knowledgeable defense attorney can help to discuss whether there might be any mitigating circumstances to reduce or suspend your sentence.

-While you have the legal ability to represent yourself against drug-related charges, it’s important to consider retaining a skilled attorney familiar with the charges you face.
-An attorney can provide invaluable assistance during the complex process to help improve your likelihood of a positive outcome.
+When you hire a drug crime lawyer, they can provide invaluable assistance during the complex process to help improve your likelihood of a positive outcome.
 Specifically, a Douglas County attorney can:

 • Help save money in the long run to help maintain your freedom, help keep you from losing your job, and help avoid paying heavy fines.